open-slicer/cell/docs/index.md

 Welcome to the Cell documentation.
 Currently, it's expected that Cell's API will change _a lot_; it's in early stages.
 This manual should act as developers' documentation for **API v2**, but also a reference for contributors to Cell.

+!!! warning
-API v1 is deprecated and isn't available in Cell.
+    API v1 (`/api/v1`) is deprecated and isn't available in Cell.
+This was part of the original Go implementation, but it has been rewritten.

 ## Main ideas